There’s no need to buy how-to-cook-beans , when you can make them yourself. Here are key techniques so you always cook beans perfectly.

 Skipping Soaking

-One of the biggest mistakes is skipping the soaking step.
-Although some beans can be cooked without soaking, most benefit from it.
-Soaking helps reduce cooking time and makes beans easier to digest.
-There are two methods to soak beans:
+The most common mistake is omitting the soak.
+While some beans can be cooked without soaking, most do better with it.
+Soaking decreases cooking time and aids digestive ease when it comes to beans.
+There are two ways to soak beans:

 Cooking Beans with Salt at the Start

-Many people believe that adding salt at the beginning enhances flavor.
-However, this can actually lead to tough beans.
-Salting too early can prevent the beans from cooking through properly.
-Instead, add salt during the last 10 to 15 minutes of cooking to preserve texture.
+Most people think that flavor is enhanced by adding salt at the beginning.
+But this actually can make for tough beans.
+Salting too soon can also inhibit the beans from cooking through properly.
+Instead, season with salt in the last 10 to 15 minutes of cooking so as not to lose texture.

 Using Hard Water